AnaLinsDev/react_movie_release_app/README.md

 # TVShow List

-This project was developed using [this tutorial video](https://www.youtube.com/watch?v=E1E08i2UJGI) to relearn the fundamental steps of a React project.
+This project was developed to relearn the fundamental steps of a React project.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Steps:
 - Clone the repository